deekshasharma/node-typescript-starter-no-boilerplate/README.md

 ## How to build the project for deployment?

+## `console.log` is not allowed and throws lint errors.
+What to do?
+If the application using your module absolutely needs to log something important, then you can use `console`.
+To do so, remove the `no-console` rule from the `.eslintrc` file.
+But, if you don't, log everything using `debug`.
+**Note:** `debug` writes to stderr, not stdout, so if the logs are picked up based on different sources, then these debug logs will end up in the `stderr` stream.

 ## Open questions | things to be done
 - How will the output directory be generated with the JS files?
 - Add Husky pre-commit hook for linting
 - Add prettify